turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_access_token.md

   (member ->> '_id');
 ```

-### Get the details of an access token with read-only permission
+### Get the details of access tokens with read-only permission

 ```sql
 select